Last updated on 18-Apr-2020

 Hello, VHPs (Viva Happy Peeps)!
-It’s a rainy and cool Monday in Toronto, and that got me thinking of warmth and spices.
-So, how about brightening up your day with a quick and easy curry for your #meatlessmonday?
+When I posted this recipe, it’s a rainy and cold Monday in Toronto, and that got me thinking of warmth and spices.
+On days like that, nothing better than a quick and easy curry to brighten up a #meatlessmonday, right?
 But don’t reserve this recipe just for gloomy Mondays, make it anytime!
-It may not be traditional, but it’s delicious and I’m sure you’ll make it again and again.
+It may not be totally traditional, but it’s delicious and I’m sure you’ll make it again and again.

 - 1 tbsp coconut oil